ldunh/MicrosoftDevOps.github.io/_posts/2016-04-05-newmarket.md

 By running tests earlier in the development process with the builds, NewMarket was able to identify defects and bugs sooner, remove the two-week regression cycle, and ultimately provide a better product to customers.

-**Laurie to David: In the above sentence, are they providing a better product, or getting the product out quicker? (or maybe both)**

 ###Configuration as Code with PowerShell DSC

 NewMarket created a PowerShell DSC script to configure the virtual machine dependencies and install the build.
 This helped to eliminate the wait for a release engineer to manually click through a GUI InstallShield wizard to do the same steps.